seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ## Exercises

-The initial state of this tutorial provides you with the BootInfo structure, and calculates the size (in bytes) of the initial CNode object.
+The initial state of this tutorial provides you with the BootInfo structure, and calculates the size (in slots) of the initial CNode object.
 ```c
 /*-- filter TaskContent("cnode-start", TaskContentType.ALL, subtask='init') -*/
 int main(int argc, char *argv[]) {